Starfield

 Making mods more impactful meant the base weapon needed room to grow

-To make weapon mods feel like they were more impactful (also making them more attractive for crafting), that meant the weapon base stats needed room to grow.
-My goal was to make mods give visible bonuses so that players would notice the effect that mod had on their weapon.
-I originally made guns very accurate, which people loved and hated.
-But that meant that mods, such as the compensators and ergonomic grips, didn't make any kind of noticeable change unless you were firing at more than 50 meters.
-I ended up lowering accuracy across the board, which people mostly hated but quickly learned to be okay with once they got to see mods appearing on weapons.
+To make weapon mods feel like they were more impactful and therefore more attractive to craft, the weapon base stats needed room to grow.
+Our goal was to make mods give tangible bonuses so that players would easily notice the effect that mod had on their weapon.
+We originally had made guns very accurate and with much higher recoil, which people loved.
+But that meant that mods, such as the compensators and ergonomic grips, didn't make any kind of noticeable change unless you were firing at more than 50 meters (which was beyond our targeted distance of engagement).
+We ended up lowering accuracy across the board, which testers mostly disliked but quickly learned to be okay with once they saw mods appearing on weapons.

 Don't make every weapon drop with a mod

-I set up modded weapons in a novel way to drop random mods in different groupings based on the level of the AI or area.
+We set up modded weapons to drop random mods in different groupings based on the level of the AI and area they were in.
 This meant low level weapons only had a small chance to drop with a mod or two, but higher level ones ended up dropping often with five or more mods on them.
-Todd was actually the one that asked to bring the chance of getting a modded weapon from a drop down to 10% from the initial 90% I set it at.
+The game director asked to bring the chance of getting a modded weapon from a drop down to 10% from the initial 90% it was originally set at.

 At first I disagreed, but over time I realized that was the right call.
 If you always got a modded weapon from drops, then there'd be little point to go craft more mods.
 This meant that modded weapon drops also felt more special.
-In the end, I believe we actually didn't go far enough and should have dropped the chance down to 5%.
+In the end, I believe we didn't go far enough and should have dropped the chance down to 5% as it still didn't feel like there was enough reason to craft.

 At first I disagreed, but over time I realized that was the right call.
 If you always got a modded weapon from drops, then there'd be little point to go craft more mods.
 This meant that modded weapon drops also felt more special.
-In the end, I believe we actually didn't go far enough and should have dropped the chance down to 5%.
+In the end, I believe we didn't go far enough and should have dropped the chance down to 5% as it still didn't feel like there was enough reason to craft.

-This also occurred with some big weapon changes I wanted to do.
+This also occurred with some of the bigger weapon changes I wanted to do.
 I didn't want to wait for permission from above for everything I was doing, especially when those decisions could get bottlenecked for weeks.
-Not wanting to wait around, I realized that if I did the work and recorded video of it, displaying what I wanted to accomplish to the team, then that'd get more traction and give those above something more tangible to look at.
-Sending these out to the team meant we could design more collaboratively.
-Others would voice their opinions, and we'd iterate and make it better - thus increasing the chance it'd get approved.
-Sometimes this didn't work and I'd have to revert my work, but more often than not, it helped get things moving by creating comparisons to look at.
+Not wanting to wait around, I realized that if I did the work in a separate work environment and showed off video of it to the team for feedback and iteration, then that'd help get more traction as it'd give the team and those above something more tangible to look at.
+This increased the chance it'd get approved.
+Sometimes this didn't work, but often, it helped get things moving by creating comparisons to look at.

-This also occurred with some big weapon changes I wanted to do.
+This also occurred with some of the bigger weapon changes I wanted to do.
 I didn't want to wait for permission from above for everything I was doing, especially when those decisions could get bottlenecked for weeks.
-Not wanting to wait around, I realized that if I did the work and recorded video of it, displaying what I wanted to accomplish to the team, then that'd get more traction and give those above something more tangible to look at.
-Sending these out to the team meant we could design more collaboratively.
-Others would voice their opinions, and we'd iterate and make it better - thus increasing the chance it'd get approved.
-Sometimes this didn't work and I'd have to revert my work, but more often than not, it helped get things moving by creating comparisons to look at.
+Not wanting to wait around, I realized that if I did the work in a separate work environment and showed off video of it to the team for feedback and iteration, then that'd help get more traction as it'd give the team and those above something more tangible to look at.
+This increased the chance it'd get approved.
+Sometimes this didn't work, but often, it helped get things moving by creating comparisons to look at.

 Reception